29 Amazing Things To Do In La Paz, Mexico + Travel Tips

 22. Take a two-day trip to Cabo Pulmo

-If you are not in the mood of going on a road trip, you can still rent a car for a couple of days and explore the southern part of Baja California, where the magic happens.
+If you are not in the mood for going on a road trip, you can still rent a car for a couple of days and explore the southern part of Baja California, where the magic happens.

-The Cabo Pulmo snorkeling experience is one of a kind, and if you dive it’s even more spectacular.
+The Cabo Pulmo snorkeling experience is one of a kind, and if you dive, it’s even more spectacular.

-From December through January you will be able to spot humpback whales, indeed an experience that you will remember forever.
+From December through January, you will be able to spot humpback whales, indeed an experience that you will remember forever.

 23. Go whale watching in Magdalena Bay